 Cut small heart shapes from red card stock to match the size of the hearts on the back of the cards.

-• Seal the cards and heart shapes with self-adhesive clear protective liner for durability.
+Seal the set of cards and small heart cutouts with self-adhesive clear protective liner for durability.

 Valentine counting games